esnylmz/sketchtalk/README.md

   independent, redundant paths to the same result, and it means a stray misheard word or a stray hand shape can never freeze a live presentation by accident.
-- Deictic reference resolution ("this", "that") is done by matching the fingertip's position at the *exact timestamp of the spoken word* (not the end of the sentence, not when Vosk finishes finalizing), and falls back to a clarification prompt when two shapes are ambiguous.
+- Deictic reference resolution (“this”, “that”) is performed by matching the fingertip position with the currently pointed shape.
+If multiple shapes are ambiguous, the system falls back to a clarification prompt.

 ## How to use it